-Climate change will result in vast changes occurring to the world over the next few hundred years.
-And many of these changes won’t be physical ones, they will be changes to the human created infrastructure and social systems of the world.
+Climate change will result in the transformation of much of the world over the next few hundred years.
+But many of these changes won’t be physical ones, they will be changes to the human-created infrastructure and social systems of the world.
 Even if the conditions of the physical world remain well within the limits of human survival, the world will no doubt seem a very different place to people.

 In the article below I examine some of the most likely, and most important (to humans) effects of climate change.
-But most specifically those that affect the social systems and infrastructure of the world.
-Effects such as the likely-hood of large (perhaps global) resource based wars, agricultural failure/diminishing productivity, large-scale migrations, outbreaks of diseases/pandemics, and the desertification/non-livability of many currently inhabited areas of the globe.
+But most specifically those that affect the social-systems and infrastructure of the world.
+Effects such as the likely-hood of large (perhaps global) resource-based wars, agricultural-failure/diminishing-productivity, large-scale migrations, outbreaks of disease/pandemics, and the desertification/non-livability of many currently inhabited areas of the globe.

-Regardless of any policy changes that governments may enact, or any potential drops in greenhouse gas emissions caused by other factors, climate change will still continue.
-Even if all greenhouse gas emissions were completely ceased today, the effects would still continue for quite some time, thanks to what is already in the atmosphere, and whatever feedback loops have already become active.
+Regardless of any policy changes that governments may enact, or any potential drops in greenhouse-gas emissions caused by other factors, climate change will still continue.
+Even if all greenhouse-gas emissions were completely ceased today, the effects would still continue for quite some time — thanks to what is already in the atmosphere, and whatever feedback loops have already become active.
 And there is strong evidence that many feedback loops, have in fact, started kicking in.
-Feedback loops such as, methane release from melting permafrost, methane clathrate release from the sea floor, growing numbers of forest fires, desertification, rainforest drying, increasing atmospheric moisture, and a lessening of the albedo effect in the arctic as the sea ice disappears.
+Feedback loops such as: methane release from melting permafrost, methane-clathrate release from the sea-floor, growing numbers of forest fires, desertification, rainforest drying, increasing levels of atmospheric-moisture, and a lessening of the albedo-effect in the arctic as the sea-ice disappears.

-At current rates of greenhouse gas emission (and not even factoring in feedback loops), the average world temperature is on track to rise by 11 degrees Fahrenheit by 2100.
-And in all likely-hood, the temperature will end up higher than that, as global emissions of greenhouse gases will very likely continue rising into the foreseeable future as the ‘undeveloped’ world continues industrializing.
+At current rates of greenhouse-gas emission (and not even factoring in feedback loops), the average world temperature is on track to rise by 11 degrees Fahrenheit by 2100.
+In all likely-hood though, the temperature will probably end-up higher than that — as global emissions of greenhouse-gases will very likely continue rising into the foreseeable future as the ‘undeveloped’ world continues industrializing.

 Modern civilization, and its massive number of infrastructure-dependent people, is almost entirely reliant upon the delicate infrastructure of the modern world for its survival.
-If any significant damage were to occur this delicately-balanced infrastructure, large numbers of people would starve, be forced to migrate, or be motivated to war, while becoming increasingly susceptible to disease and illness.
+If any significant damage were to occur to this delicately-balanced infrastructure, large numbers of people would starve, be forced to migrate, or be motivated to war — while, in the process, becoming increasingly susceptible to disease and illness.